AtongTerry/reframe-data-devops-challenge/README.md

 * terraform apply -auto-approve

-### 4 Accessing nginx sever
+###  ** Accessing nginx sever **

 -- After the deployment is completed, terrafrom will output the ALB dns-name and the instance's private IP.

--- Copy the outputted ALB DNS name and test it in your browser, it will display the default nginx server: **Welcome to nginx!**
+-- Copy the outputted ALB DNS name and test it in your browser, it will display the default nginx server: **Welcome to My Nginx Web Server on Ubuntu EC2**

 ## **Assumptions Made**